lfrichter/lfrichter/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Full Comms
-- 🌱 Also improving my skills with Vue.js and Microservice
+- 🌱 Improving my skills on Microservice
 - 📫 You can reach me by phone or email